Friday

 Just turn on the news, or read the paper.
 Or maybe you don't even need to look beyond your own neighborhood.

-Two men in the middle of their lives - or so we thought - left our world this week without goodbyes.
+Two men in the middle of their lives - or so we thought - left our community this week without goodbyes.
 Just like that.

 They weren't celebrities - movies stars or music icons.
-No Hollywood Stars for these hard-working men unknown to most outside our little world of teachers and farmers and loving people living quiet and ordinary lives.
+No Hollywood Stars for these hard-working men unknown to most outside our rural community of teachers and farmers and loving people living quiet and ordinary lives.

 They were husbands.
 Fathers.
 Friends.
 A grandfather of only one month and just days from the wedding of his only son.
 His weak heart (who knew) - apparently could beat no more.
-The other a life mired in brokenness, and his wounded heart (we knew) - it seems could bear it no more.
-Two unexpected funerals - two lives seemingly cut short.
+The other a life mired in brokenness (we knew) - a wound he could bear no more.
+Two unexpected funerals - two lives cut short.
 Two families we know and love devastated in just one week.
 Sharp thorns, indeed.

 It is with spiritual eyes - cultivated in the soil of faith and nourished by His Word - that we can see God's mercies in the dark places where flowers do not grow and birds do not sing.